the-collab-lab/career-lab-challenge-next/README.md

 # 🗒️ Let’s look at some art

 Your team has been developing an app that allows users to search the Art Institute of Chicago (AIC)'s APIs for public domain artwork.
 You've inherited some code from a teammate – a React application with some components and some functions for interating with one of the APIs.
 Your job is to finish the rest of the tasks your team has agreed on!
-We've listed those acceptance criteria in this document, as well as some tips for working with the COIA's APIs.
+We've listed those acceptance criteria in this document, as well as some tips for working with the AIC's APIs.

 ## Local development setup